 It is easy to prepare: combine olive oil and garlic in a pot; add the clams.
 Once the clams open, add some chopped coriander and a few squirts of lemon juice.

 The recipe is designed to showcase the splendor of the Portuguese clams.
-You will be disappointed if you use this recipe with lesser clams.
-Order clams Bulhão Pato at a beach-side restaurant and you will understand why Bulhão Pato thought they are pure poetry.
+You’ll be disappointed if you use this recipe with lesser clams.
+Order clams Bulhão Pato at a beach-side restaurant and you’ll understand why Bulhão Pato thought they are pure poetry.